Motsi Mabuse: Further television and stage performances

 Mabuse was among the ARD broadcasting team for the 2010 FIFA World Cup and delivered background reports from South Africa.
 In 2011, she replaced Bruce Darnell on the jury of the fifth season of Das Supertalent.
 She was also a judge on the German version of Stepping Out in 2015.

 In 2016, she made her debut as an actress at the 66th Bad Hersfelder Festspiele in The Crucible directed by Dieter Wedel.
 The same year she was a jury member of the RTL II plus-size model casting show Curvy Supermodel – Real.
 Nice.
 Curvy.
 In 2018, she became the presenter of the new styling show, Who Makes Me Beautiful on RTLplus.

 Strictly Come Dancing

-Since series 17 in 2019, Mabuse has been a judge on BBC's Strictly Come Dancing replacing Darcey Bussell.
-Her sister, Oti, was a professional dancer on the show.
+In July 2019, Mabuse was announced as a judge on the BBC dance competition Strictly Come Dancing replacing Darcey Bussell, and has appeared since the seventeenth series.
+Her sister, Oti, was a professional dancer on the show between 2015 and 2021.

 In 2021, Mabuse became an ambassador of Weight Watchers.

 Personal life

 From 2003, she was married to her dancing partner, Timo Kulczak.
-The pair divorced after 11 years of marriage in 2014.
+In 2014, the pair divorced after 11 years of marriage.

 In 2015, it was confirmed she was in a romantic relationship with her dance partner, Evgenij Voznyuk.
 She became Motsi Mabuse-Voznyuk in a small legal ceremony before celebrating with more guests in Mallorca in 2017, and had their daughter the following year.
 Between her television commitments, the couple run a dance school together in Germany, where Mabuse has been based for over 20 years.